 It is important that we hold accurate and up to date information.
-If any details have changed, or change in the future, then individuals should ensure that they inform the Council as soon as possible so that they can update their records accordingly.
+If any details have changed, or change in the future, then individuals should ensure that they inform the respective Council's as soon as possible so that they can update their records accordingly.